xcq-ca/starter-hugo-academic/content/publication/whitaker-2019-chapter/index.md

   - Alana Unfried
   - Marjorie Bond
 doi: 10.4324/9780429486159-6
+publication: " Assessment in Mathematics Education Contexts: Theoretical Frameworks and New Directions"
 abstract: This chapter describes the development plan for a new survey designed to measure students’ attitudes toward statistics aligned with expectancy value theory, the S-SOMAS.
 Included in this description are the context and